 Many of these symptoms are also present in varying degrees during an intoxicated state.
 But beware, intoxication can quickly progress to full-fledged overdose.
-If you have the slightest concern that you’re going into overdose, or watching a loved one do so, call emergency medical services immediately.
+If you have the slightest concern that you’re going to overdose or watching a loved one do so, call emergency medical services immediately.
 This prompt action could save a life.

 Can A Barbiturate Overdose Be Deadly?

 Yes.
-Again, nearly one in ten barbiturate-related overdoses leads to death.
-As barbiturates are often mixed with alcohol or opiates (all three may be abused together) a large number of overdoses result this way.
+Again, nearly one in ten barbiturate-related overdoses lead to death.
+As barbiturates are often mixed with alcohol or opiates (all three may be abused together) a large number of overdoses result in this way.
 In fact, MedlinePlus warns that these polydrug abusers are:

 They conclude by cautioning that overdose in the second group of individuals is harder to treat.